-That staff should recognise that children are capable of abusing their peers (including online).
-Our LGB and Trustees will ensure that our safeguarding/child protection policy includes procedures to minimise the risk of child-onchild abuse and sets out how allegations of peer on peer abuse will be investigated and dealt with.
+That employees should recognise that children are capable of abusing their peers (including online).
+Our LGB and Trustees will ensure that our safeguarding/child protection policy includes procedures to minimise the risk of child-on-child abuse and sets out how allegations of child-on-child abuse will be investigated and dealt with.